-Adjacent to the bridge is the Chequamegaon-Nicolet National Forest’s 16-mile Smith Rapids Saddle Trail and the Smith Rapids Picnic Area which includes a picnic table, grill, drinking water, day-use area, river & stream fishing, carry-in boat access, and vault toilets; there is no garbage service.
+Adjacent to the bridge is the Chequamegaon-Nicolet National Forest’s 16-mile Smith Rapids Saddle Trail, the Smith Rapids Campground, the Smith Rapids Picnic Area which includes a picnic table, grill, drinking water, day-use area, river & stream fishing, carry-in boat access, and vault toilets; there is no garbage service.
 Snowmobilers can access the bridge off of Price County Snowmobile Trail #101 which makes an excellent scenic backdrop to snap memorable photographs of your ride.
 ATV, UTV and Off-road Motorcycle riders can visit the bridge by taking Trail #101 to the parking area and gate; from this parking area the bridge is a 5 minute hike through the picnic area.

 For more information, contact: